Planning Your Campaigns: Start Simple and Improve Gradually

 2. Subsequent emails that guide the user, step-by-step, toward the “Aha” moment by promoting individual features.

-We recommend to send the first 1-2 welcome messages to everyone, and then skip individual messages if your customer is already using that feature.
+We recommend sending the first 1-2 welcome messages to everyone, and then skipping individual messages if your customer is already using that feature.

 If you’re not sure what “Aha” moment you should guide users toward, you may want to spend some time simply viewing your user activity and identifying key patterns.
 What paths do your most successful users take?
 Where do people get stuck?